abrahamsangha/abrahamsangha.github.io/_includes/ARSresume.md

 ####Application Developer, Apartments.com, September 2013 to present
     Projects include:
-    A Single Sign-On for internal applications utilizing Devise A User Management application for creating and updating a user's application permissions A performant, scalable Ruby + Solr Search API
+        A Single Sign-On portal/API to authenticate and authorize users and internal applications A User Management application for creating and updating a user's application permissions A performant, scalable Ruby + Solr Search API

 ####Teacher's Assistant, Dev Bootcamp Chicago, August 2013
     Mentored new developers through introductory computer science topics such as iteration, recursion, regex, OOP, and SQL